Roualeyn/Odin-Project-08-Tic-Tac-Toe/README.md

 # Tic Tac Toe
-This is a WIP project being made as part of the project work for The Odin Project.
+This is a Tic Tac Toe game made as part of the project work for [The Odin Project.](https://www.theodinproject.com/)

-## TODO:
-- Needs styling to look nice.